sigh/Stern-Brocot-Tree/enumerate.md

   f\left(\begin{pmatrix} n & n' \\ m & m'\end{pmatrix}\right) = \frac{m+m'}{n+n'}
 $$

-Now the path strings we created above are _equations_ to generate a value in the tree!
+With these definitions, the path strings we created above are _equations_ to generate a value in the tree!
+Equivalently, we can think of the nodes of the tree being matrices themselves.

 TODO: Prove